 Cruising has evolved over the years and now appeals to all generations.
-You can still take part in the traditional pool deck entertainment, card games and quizzes, but maybe you would prefer to experience other activities as well such as Broadway style shows, fine dining, health spas or maybe a round of golf?
+You can still take part in the traditional pool deck entertainment, card games and quizzes, but you can also experience other activities as well, such as Broadway style shows, fine dining, health spas or maybe a round of golf?

 Cruises are the new dream holiday and what better way to relax than on a luxurious ship, sailing to intimate Caribbean islands, fascinating European City destinations or, if you have time on your hands, a World cruise with everything taken care of for you.

 One of the easiest ways to enjoy enriching travel regardless of age is by taking a cruise.
 But with so many cruise line options, itineraries and amenities to choose from, it can seem overwhelming – especially if it’s your first time.
 So Free Spirit has put together these useful top tips to help make your experience plain sailing.

 Top tips for planning your perfect cruise holiday

 Choosing where: Cruising removes some obstacles that can make some holidays seem like hard work, such as language barriers.
 If you like to explore, consider a cruise itinerary with plenty of time ashore in exciting ports across Europe.
 If you prefer to relax and make the most of the ship’s entertainment on board, consider a transatlantic crossing or even a World cruise.
 Caribbean cruises are great if you like island-hopping, sandy beaches and all-year-round good weather.